Tour Code: 7572P2

-The next stop, the Dark Hedges, will be a 10-15 minute stop.
+The next stop, the Dark Hedges, will be a 10-15-minute stop.
 The Dark Hedges, made famous as a filming location of the hit fantasy series Game of Thrones, were planted 270 years ago by the Stuart family as a driveway to their mansion Gracehill Manor.
-The most photographed natural phenomenon in Northern Ireland.
+It is now the most photographed natural phenomenon in Northern Ireland.

 Next, you will make a quick 5-minute photo stop at arguably some of the most picturesque ruins in all of Ireland, Dunluce Castle.
 This is the type of location that makes even a picture taken on your smartphone look like a pictures taken by a professional.

 Then you'll get to experience the beautiful location of Giant's Causeway for at least 1.5 hours.
 This must-see World Heritage Site is Northern Ireland's most popular visitor attraction, and for good reason.
-Magnificent seascape and of course the awe-inspiring hexagonal/polygonal stone columns that form the legendary causeway itself, some of which reach 40 feet into the air.
-The Giant’s Causeway was declared a world heritage site in 1986.
+Magnificent seascape and of course the awe-inspiring hexagonal/polygonal stone columns that form the legendary causeway itself, some of which reach 40 feet (12 meters) into the air.
+The Giant’s Causeway was declared a World Heritage Site in 1986.
 Here you can have a sit down lunch if you prefer.
 The extra lunch stop time is added into the Causeway stop.

 You then get back on the coastal route and go through beautiful coastal towns like Ballycastle and Cushendun where you will enjoy fantastic view of islands just of the coast like Sheep Island, Rathlin Island or maybe even a glimpse of Scotland.